Fabrizio Ravanelli

 Fabrizio Ravanelli ([faˈbrittsjo ravaˈnɛlli]; born 11 December 1968) is an Italian football manager and former international player.

-A former striker, Ravanelli started and ended his playing career at hometown club Perugia Calcio, and also played for Middlesbrough, Juventus and Marseille.
-He won five titles with Juventus, including a Serie A championship in 1995 and a Champions League title in 1996 where he scored in the final.
+A former striker, Ravanelli started and ended his playing career at hometown club Perugia, and also played for Middlesbrough, Juventus and Marseille.
+He won trophies with Juventus including a Serie A championship in 1995 and a Champions League in 1996 where he scored in the final.
 In all, during his career he played with twelve clubs from four countries; his native Italy, England, France and Scotland.
 Nicknamed 'The White Feather', he earned 22 caps for the Italy national team, scoring 8 goals, and was a member of the Italian squad that took part at UEFA Euro 1996.

 Club career

 Early career in Italy

-Ravanelli began his club career with his hometown club Perugia Calcio in 1986, where he remained until 1989.
+Ravanelli began his club career with his hometown club Perugia in 1986, where he remained until 1989.
 He had a spell with Avellino later that year, and subsequently played with Casertana for a season.
 In 1990, he moved to Reggiana, where he remained for two seasons.

 Juventus

-After joining Juventus in 1992, he formed a formidable offensive line alongside players such as Roberto Baggio, Gianluca Vialli, Paolo Di Canio, Pierluigi Casiraghi, Andreas Möller, and Alessandro Del Piero.
+After joining Juventus in 1992, he formed a formidable offensive line alongside players such as Roberto Baggio, Gianluca Vialli, Paolo Di Canio, Pierluigi Casiraghi, Andreas Möller and Alessandro Del Piero.
 Affectionately known as the "White Feather" (in Italian: Penna Bianca) in recognition of his prematurely white hair (a nickname which had also previously belonged to former Juventus legend Roberto Bettega), he was one of Europe's top goalscorers in the mid-1990s.
 After initially struggling to obtain a starting spot under Giovanni Trapattoni, due to competition from several other strikers, he eventually managed to break into the starting line-up.
 During the 1994–95 season, under Marcello Lippi, he played a key role as the club claimed a domestic double, playing in an attacking trident, alongside Vialli, and either Baggio or Del Piero.
 With the Turin club, Ravanelli won one Serie A title (1994–95), one Coppa Italia (1994–95), one Supercoppa Italiana (1995), one Champions League (1995–96), where he scored in the final against Ajax, and one UEFA Cup (1992–93).
 On 27 September 1994, he memorably scored all five goals for Juventus against CSKA Sofia in a 5–1 win.
 In the 1996 UEFA Champions League Final, he put Juventus 1–0 up at the Stadio Olimpico in Rome.
 Ajax subsequently equalised, but Juventus still won the game through a penalty shootout.